 Humana is entitled to recover the full value of the benefits we have paid or provided in connection with your injury or illness.
+However, when benefits are otherwise provided by this plan we will cover the cost of treatment that exceeds the amount of the payment you received.
 You and all covered persons agree to promptly notify us that you have asked anyone other than us to make payment for your injuries and to fully cooperate with our efforts to secure our recovery rights.
 You and your representative also agree to obtain our consent before releasing any party from liability for payment of medical expenses and before disbursing any funds paid by other parties.